joergkrause/svogv/README.md

 It's available as source or as ready to use umd-bundle.
 The bundle is plane JavaScript.
 The sources are available via *npm* and from *github*.

+> It's pretty small, too.
+It's 107 KB as a bundle and roughly 20KB compressed.
+In demo I'm down to 207 KB __including__ Angular and Rx!

 ## Issues?

 We experiencing an issue with the demo on MS Edge browser (crash).
 IE 11, Chrome and FF are working fine.